 Designed to mate perfectly with LimeNET Core, the LimeNET Amplifier Chassis provides the necessary hardware to turn your SDR setup into a long range wireless network.

-Whereas the LimeNET Mini and LimeNET Enterprise are based on the original LimeSDR USB boards (micro Type-B and Type-A, respectively), the LimeNET Core, and therefore the LimeNET Base Station, are based on the entirely new LimeSDR QPCIe board.
+Whereas the LimeNET Mini is based on the original LimeSDR USB boards (micro Type-B and Type-A, respectively), and the LimeNET Core is based on the LimeSDR PCIe, the LimeNET Base Station is based on the entirely new LimeSDR QPCIe board.
 This new board is a much more sophisticated version of the original LimeSDR PCIe board.
 In particular, it has two LMS7002 transceiver chips instead of one, which allows for a 4x4 MIMO configuration instead of a 2x2 MIMO configration.

 LimeNET QPCIe board (front side)